Sandgate | Explore Brisbane's bayside beach

 Splash and swim at Sandgate

-For a swim in the sea, take a dip at high tide at the Brighton end of Flinders Parade, near Decker Park.
+Swim in the sea at high tide near Decker Park, at the Brighton end of Flinders Parade.
 While it’s just a small section of beach, it’s enough to cool off or have fun making sandcastles.
-Moora Park, at the base of the Shorncliffe cliffs, also has calm waters and a sandy beach, perfect for a paddle.
+Moora Park, below the Shorncliffe cliffs, features calm waters and a sandy beach perfect for paddling.

 Relax in Brisbane's coastal surrounds